-a full spectroscopic verification of all objects detected by our narrow-band filter survey, the available spectroscopic results indicate a high success rate of this set-up.
+Our survey has shown that FORS2, the ESO VLT, and our special filter set make it possible to extend groundbased searches for Ly α emission galaxies at z=5.7 to significantly lower luminosities.
+Although the lack of observing time did not allow a full spectroscopic verification of all objects detected by our narrowband filter survey, the available spectroscopic results indicate a high success rate of this set-up.
 The observed faint LAEs show very similar properties to those observed at higher luminosities.
-A luminosity function constructed on the assumption that all our photometrically detected emission objects are LAEs at z = 5.7 is in good agreement with the LF published by Hu et al. (2004) and extends the Hu et al. luminosity function towards lower luminosities.
+A luminosity function constructed on the assumption that all our photometrically detected emission objects are LAEs at z=5.7 is in good agreement with the LF published by Hu et al. (2004) and extends the Hu et al. luminosity function towards lower luminosities.

 Acknowledgements.
 We would like to thank the staff of the Paranal Observatory for carrying out the spectroscopic service observations.
 This research has been supported by the German Science Foundation DFG (SFB 439).
-We thank the referee for valuable comments.
+It is a pleasure to thank the referee for helpful comments, that improved the paper.
+We thank Klaus Meisenheimer and Kazuhiro Shimasaku for valuable comments.